samxshang/samxshang.github.io/_posts/2021-07-20-how-i-built-my-website.md

 ## Initiated the website
 The website is hosted by [GitHub Pages](https://pages.github.com/), and is powered by [Jekyll](https://jekyllrb.com/) & [Minimal Mistakes](https://mademistakes.com/work/minimal-mistakes-jekyll-theme/).

-First, I created a GitHub Pages repository to host my website: USERNAME.github.io
+First, I created a GitHub Pages repository to host my website: "USERNAME.github.io"

 Second, I found the free website theme on [Jekyll Themes](https://jekyllthemes.io/)

 Third, I downloaded the theme files, and uploaded the files to my repository.
 Then I published my site.
-Voilà!
+Voila!
 I got a website up and running!